sdabhi23/rappel/README.md

 An idea management tool, inspired from kanban boards and integrated with GitHub

+This repo only contains the backend for the app.
+Please check [sdabhi23/rappel-ui](https://github.com/sdabhi23/rappel-ui)

 ## Features

 - Automatically sync your GitHub repos